bshabashFD/gitDemoRepo/README.md

 # gitDemoRepo

-Just a repository to demonstrate various github functions
+Just a repository to demonstrate various github functions.
+Created by Boris